-Siskiyou County Environmental Health Division - April 27, 2021
+Siskiyou County Environmental Health Division - May 11, 2021

-Environmental Health has reviewed information related to the proposed short-term vacation rental, and provided the following comments:
+Environmental Health has reviewed information related to the proposed vacation rental.

-- Applicant shall provide adequate garbage receptacles and have trash removed every seven days from the premises, or as often as necessary to prevent a nuisance or threat to Public Health. - Pool or spa facilities may not be added to the premises until approval from Environmental Health Department and the appropriate building permit is obtained. - Sewage back-ups and/or surfacing sewage in and around the septic system shall be reported telephonically to the Environmental Health Department as soon as possible.
+- Applicant shall provide adequate garbage receptacles and have trash removed every seven days from the premises, or as often as necessary to prevent nuisance or threat to Public Health. - Pool or spa facilities may not be added to the premises until approval from the Environmental Health Department and the appropriate Building Permit is obtained. - Sewage back-ups and/or surfacing sewage in and around the septic system shall be reported telephonically to the Public Health Department as soon as possible.
 Owner/property management agency shall immediately report any signs of sewage disposal system failure.
-Septic system (PN 03-036) is designed to accommodate a maximum of three (3) bedrooms or six (6) occupants.
+Septic system is designed to accommodate 2 bedrooms (4 persons total).
 Occupancy shall be regulated so as not to overload existing on-site sewage disposal system.
-Contact Environmental Health at (530) 841-2100 for information on upgrading said system to accommodate an increased number of occupants. - Property has an on-site well. - Failure to comply with all conditions will result in initiation of process to revoke Vacation Rental Use Permit or other appropriate enforcement remedies.
+Contact Public Health at (530) 841-2100 for information on upgrading said system to accommodate an increased number of occupants. - Applicant shall report any water supply problems (i.e. outages, loss of pressure, pump failures, etc.) to the Public Health Department.
+In the event repairs are made to the water distribution system or pump, applicant must disinfect system and perform a bacteriologic analysis.
+Results must indicate absence of total coliform prior to renting to general public. - Failure to comply with all conditions will result in initiation of process to revoke Vacation Rental Use Permit or other appropriate enforcement remedies. - Bacteriological test results of dwelling water supply indicate absence of contamination.

-Planning Response: Compliance with Environmental Health requirements to the satisfaction of Environmental Health has been included as recommended Conditions of Approval (numbers 11, 12, 13, 14, and 15) for the project (see Exhibit A-1).
+Planning Response: Compliance with Environmental Health requirements to the satisfaction of Environmental Health has been included as recommended Conditions of Approval (numbers 10, 12, 13, 14 and 15) for the project (see Exhibit A-1).

-Siskiyou County Building Department - May 24,2021
+Siskiyou County Building Division - May 17, 2021

-The Building Department has reviewed the information related to the proposed short-term vacation rental and performed an on-site inspection.
-The Building Division made the following recommendation:
+The Building Department has reviewed information related to the proposed vacation rental and performed an on-site inspection.